Application Requirements

 Grade Scale

-It does not need to convert to a 4.0 scale, but should show differentiation between passing scores, and indicate what is a failing score at your institution.
-It should also explain other marks on your transcript, such as Withdrawal, Audit, or Incomplete.
+The scale should show differentiation between passing grades and indicate what is a failing grade.
+It should also explain other marks on your transcript, such as Withdrawal, Audit or Incomplete.
+It need not convert to a 4.0 scale.

-Please upload to us the official scale your institution uses.
-This can be the reverse side of your transcript, a screenshot of the registrar’s guidelines or an excerpt from your transcript.
+Your image might be the reverse side of your transcript, a screenshot of your registrar’s guidelines or an excerpt from your transcript.

 Grade Scale Examples